open-weather-vision/vantjs/guides/1-getting-started.md

 ## 3. Get the first realtime data from your weather station

-Now let's a new javascript/typescript file and start coding!
+Now let's create a new javascript/typescript file and start coding!

 #### 1. Creating the interface

 To connect to your weather station you have to create a `VantInterface`.
-In _vantjs_ interfaces are the most straightforward way to directly access realtime weather data from your weather station.
+In _vantjs_ interfaces are the most straightforward way to directly access various kinds of realtime weather data from your weather station.

 This can be done using the `VantInterface.create()` method.
 As nearly all methods of vantjs, this method is returning a `Promise`.
 It is therefore recommended to use an asynchronous wrapper method, as this makes the code more readable.